 Travers can be performed in collected trot or collected canter.
-The Horse is slightly bent round the inside leg of the Athlete but with a greater degree of bend than in shoulder-in.
+The horseHorse is slightly bent round the inside leg of the eompetitorAthlete but with a greater degree of bend than in shoulder-in.
 A constant angle of approximately 35 degrees should be shown (from the front and from behind the observer sees 4 tracks).
 The forehand remains on the track and the quarters are moved inwards.
-The Horse's outside legs pass and cross in front of the inside legs.
-The Horse is bent in the direction in which it is moving.
+The horseHorse is outside legs pass and cross in front of the inside legs.
+The horseHorse is bent in the direction in which it is moving.

 To start the travers, the quarters must leave the track or, after a corner or circle, are not brought back onto the track.
-At the end of the travers, the quarters are brought back on the track (without any counter-flexion of the poll/neck) as one (1) would finish a circle.
+At the end of the travers, the quarters are brought back on the track (without any counter-flexion of the poll/neck) as for finishing a circle.one (1) would finish a circle.

 Aims of travers: To show a fluent collected trot movement on a straight line and a correct bend.
 Front and hind legs are crossing, balance and cadence are maintained.